Onto-Med/gfo-light/docs/README.md

 ## Attributive

-Qualities (attributes, traits, characteristics, etc.) of individuals, relations (relators) between them and roles they play in different contexts are subsumed under the category *Attributive*.
+Qualities (attributes, traits, characteristics, etc.) of individuals, relations (relators) between them, and roles they play in different contexts are subsumed under the category *Attributive*.
 Attributives are individuals that depend on other individuals by some kind of dependency relation.

 ### Quality

 Qualities are attributives that typically inhere in its bearer and can possess values.
-Examples are observable or measurable characteristics of single objects, e.g., persons, (such as weight and height, laboratory parameters or symptoms), qualities of object groups (e.g., goals scored by a football team in a match) or of processes (e.g., the number of spectators as quality of a football match).
+Examples are observable or measurable characteristics of single objects, e.g., persons, (such as weight and height, laboratory parameters, or symptoms), qualities of object groups (e.g., goals scored by a football team in a match), or of processes (e.g., the number of spectators as quality of a football match).
 The qualities can be defined in two ways.
 If they have a value (representable as a number, string, date, etc.), do not require the specification of existence time and are no parts of situations, domain-specific data properties can simply be defined as subproperties of *decimalValue* (e.g., *numberOfSpectators*), *stringValue*, *dateTimeValue*, etc.
 These domain-specific properties can then be used in data property assertions for a direct assignment of the value to the corresponding bearer (Example 3b, matchX).